 Deborah Tate is a professor in the Departments of Health Behavior and Nutrition as well as the director of CHAI Core.
 She has 20 years of research in behavioral weight management, particularly delivered through web and mobile platforms.
 Dr. Tate conducted several of the first randomized trials using the Internet and new technologies to deliver behavioral treatments for obesity and has continued to conduct a programmatic series of studies to determine which features of digital weight control programs contribute to efficacy.

-Carmina Valle is a research assistant professor in the Department of Health Behavior with over a decade of experience in the field of cancer prevention and control.
+Carmina Valle is an assistant professor in the Department of Nutrition with over a decade of experience in the field of cancer prevention and control.
 Dr. Valle’s research focuses on developing and evaluating technology-based behavior change interventions to eliminate disparities in cancer.
 Her research interests include using emerging technologies to promote physical activity and weight control, health behavior interventions for young adult and under-served cancer survivors, and tailored health communications.

 Karen hatley, mph